Project-Faster/qpep/docs/user-manual.md

 #### Limits

-Allows to set speed limits for incoming and outgoing connections.
+Allows to set limits for incoming and outgoing connections.

+* **ignored_ports** : List of ports to ignore in redirection (implicitly contains port 53 for DNS)

 * **incoming** : Map composed by key / value pairs where the key is the address of the incoming connection and the value is the bytes per second specification (eg. 100K)